dauwhe/zero-labs/web-publications-explainer.md

 ## What is a web publication?

-A web publication is a collection of web resources, treated as a single work, which meets user expectations of personalization, simplicity, accessibility, ubiquity, and unity:
+A web publication is a collection of web resources, treated as a single work, which meets user expectations of readability, personalization, simplicity, accessibility, ubiquity, and unity:

-1. I can navigate through the publication without clicking a link.
+1. I can navigate through the publication without clicking links.
 (Controversial!)
 2. If I leave the publication and go back later, the browser remembers where I was.
 3. If I search on the page, the scope of the search is the entire web publication.
 4. I can always access the table of contents from the current page.